Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: Other models

 \subsection{Single-country vector autoregressions}

-The Bayesian vector autoregressions for single countries (BVAR-SC) are given by:
+The Bayesian vector autoregressions (BVARs) for single countries are given by:

-Note that this specification corresponds to Eq. (\ref{eq:likelihood}) with $\bm{B}_i = \bm{0}_{M\times K_{other}}$, ruling out both dynamic and static interdependencies across countries by assuming $Cov(\bm{\epsilon}_{it},\bm{\epsilon}_{st}) = \bm{0}$.
+Note that this specification corresponds to Eq. (\ref{eq:likelihood}) with $\bm{\Xi}_i = \bm{0}_{M\times K_{other}}$, ruling out both dynamic and static interdependencies across countries by assuming $Cov(\bm{\epsilon}_{it},\bm{\epsilon}_{st}) = \bm{0}$.
 The models are estimated one country at a time.

-We use a hierarchical Minnesota prior with two independent Gamma priors to impose shrinkage on the own and cross-variable VAR coefficients.
-The VARs are estimated equation-by-equation, augmenting the respective equations of the system with preceding shocks to estimate the covariance structure.
+We use a Horseshoe prior on the own and cross-variable VAR coefficients.
+Alternatively, we use a hierarchical Minnesota-type prior similar to the one discussed in \ref{sec:minnesota}.
+The VARs are estimated equation-by-equation.
 The priors on the covariances are independent Gaussian distributions with mean zero and variance $10$.
 The variances of the structural errors are assigned independent weakly informative inverse Gamma priors.